ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 ## Example installing Python and R packages

-Anaconda3 environments are installed on all nodes of `AE 1.2` and `AE 1.1` clusters.
-Anaconda2 is only supported on `AE 1.1` clusters.
-However, as Python 2 will not be supported after 2019, you are encouraged to start using Python 3.
+Anaconda3 environments are installed on all nodes of `AE 1.2` clusters.

 For more information, see [Installing additional libraries](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-install-additional-libs).

 ### Python 3
 {: #python-3-packages}

-The Anaconda3 environment on `AE 1.2` clusters comes with Python 3.7 and on `AE 1.1` clusters with Python 3.5.
+The Anaconda3 environment on `AE 1.2` clusters comes with Python 3.7.

 To install Python 3.x libraries, your script must install to the `/home/common/conda/anaconda3` environment by using:
  ```